GrooveLabs/public-api-documentation/source/index.html.md

 # Scoping

-Currently the scopes we support are the following:
+Scopes are defined at an OAuth App level.
+The below table describes the scopes and the corresponding GraphQL queries/mutation that they allow.

 Scope | Queries | Mutations
 ----- | ------- | ---------